-Insight into Hebrew: The Divine Name Posted by Sean Young on Apr 17, 2013 in Ancient Hebrew, Grammar, Judaism, Torah
+Insight into Hebrew: The Divine Name Posted by Sean Young on Apr 17, 2013 in Grammar

 In the King James translation of the Old Testament, the name of God appears only four times – Psalm 83:18, Exodus 6:3, Isaiah 12:2 and Isaiah 26:4.
 It is also used three times as a part of a name of an altar or place (Genesis 22:14, Exodus 17:15 and Judges 6:24).
 Otherwise, the name of God does not appear in the King James translation at all.
 Yet, the Hebrew Bible has the name of God over 6,800 times!
 The only other translations that keep the Divine Name intact is the New World Translation of the Holy Scriptures and the Divine Name King James Bible.